MilekJakub/Habitlet/README.md

 ## Introduction

 The world is inexorably moving forward.
 There are more and more things weighing on our minds.
 Personal development is a crucial aspect of our lives.
+We need to find the time and willingness to do hard things.
+We cannot determine our motivation because it is unreliable.
+Our work must be automated; we must not be reluctant to do it or wonder if we want to.
-Nowadays we can describe a habit and how to develop it.
+We need to sit down and do our work.
+How can we do it?
+Nowadays, we can describe a habit and how to develop it.
 This project is designed to build habits critical to achieving our goals.

 ## Atomic Habits by James Clear